ST10471529/Mealapp/README.md

 ## Design Considerations

-The design of the **[Meal app ]** was based on the following key considerations:
+The design of the Meal app was based on the following key considerations:

-1. **User Experience (UX)**: The whole design around the app is to brighten up the user's day with having a bright background with pink hue's to the app which provides an asthetic design and entises females to also engage with the app.
+1. **User experience** The whole design around the app is to brighten up the user's day with having a bright background with pink hue's to the app which provides an asthetic design and entises females to also engage with the app.

-2. **Responsiveness**: The app was built to ensure it performs well on different screen sizes, with particular attention to device compatibility.
+2. **Responsiveness**: The app was built to ensure it performs well on different screen sizes, with particular attention to device compatibility and work as fast as it can.

-3. **Simplicity**: The design of the app is very minimalistic.
+3. **Simplicity/workability**: The design of the app is very minimalistic.
 It allows the user to get straight to the point feedback on what they want to eat for the day without overwhelming the user.

-4. **Performance**: Code optimization was considered to ensure fast response times and low battery usage.
+4. **Performance**: Code optimization was considered to ensure fast response times and low battery usage with ease and comfort to the user.
 ```

 ```